Pollock v. Farmers' Loan & Trust Co.: Subsequent court treatments of Pollock and the Sixteenth Amendment

-Nebraska Republican Senator Norris Brown publicly decried the Court's decision in Pollock, and proposed a constitutional amendment to remove the requirement that certain income taxes to be apportioned among the states by population.
+Nebraska Republican Senator Norris Brown publicly decried the Court's decision in Pollock and proposed a constitutional amendment to remove the requirement that certain income taxes to be apportioned among the states by population.
 Brown's proposal would be ratified in 1913 as the Sixteenth Amendment.
 The Sixteenth Amendment removed the requirement for those income taxes deemed to be direct in substance (such as taxes on income from property) to be apportioned among the states according to population.
-Thus, the effect of the Pollock decision has indeed been overturned by the Sixteenth Amendment.
-The Revenue Act of 1913, which greatly lowered tariffs and implemented a federal income tax, was enacted shortly after the Sixteenth Amendment was ratified.
+Thus, the effect of Pollock has indeed been overturned by the Sixteenth Amendment.
+The Revenue Act of 1913, which greatly lowered tariffs and implemented a federal income tax without apportionment among the states, was enacted shortly after the Sixteenth Amendment was ratified.

 Three years after ratification of the Sixteenth Amendment, the United States Supreme Court rendered its decision in the case of Brushaber v.
 Union Pacific Railroad.
 In Brushaber, the Court reviewed the history of the dichotomy between excises (indirect taxes) and direct taxes.
-The Brushaber Court noted that the 1913 Income Tax Act was written as an indirect tax and did not violate the rule of uniformity and so it was not written as a direct tax and thus was not subject to the rule of apportionment.
+The Court noted that the 1913 Income Tax Act was written as an indirect tax and did not violate the rule of uniformity.
+Thus, it was not written as a direct tax and was not subject to the rule of apportionment.
 The Court summarized what it had decided in Pollock and then went on to state the effect of the Sixteenth Amendment with respect to income taxes:

 [T]he command of the amendment that all income taxes shall not be subject to the rule of apportionment by a consideration of the source from which the taxed income may be derived forbids the application to such taxes of the rule applied in the Pollock case by which alone such taxes were removed from the great class of excises, duties, and imposts subject to the rule of uniformity and were placed under the other or direct class.

 The Court in Brushaber also noted that before Pollock, taxes on income from professions, trades, employments, or vocations were excises.
-They were indirect in both form and substance and therefore had never been apportioned and so they were entitled to be so enforced afterwards.
+They were indirect in both form and substance and therefore had never been apportioned and thus they were entitled to be so enforced afterwards.

-By contrast, with respect to taxes on income from property, the Pollock decision had disregarded form and considered substance alone.
+In contrast, with respect to taxes on income from property, the Pollock decision had disregarded form and considered substance alone.
 Justice White's decision in Brushaber shows how the Sixteenth Amendment was written to prevent consideration of the direct effects of any income tax laid by Congress.

-The Supreme Court, in Stanton v.
-Baltic Mining Co., added that the "Sixteenth Amendment conferred no new power of taxation but simply prohibited the previous complete and plenary power of income taxation possessed by Congress from the beginning from being taken out of the category of indirect taxation to which it inherently belonged."
+The Supreme Court in Stanton v.
+Baltic Mining Co. added that the "Sixteenth Amendment conferred no new power of taxation but simply prohibited the previous complete and plenary power of income taxation possessed by Congress from the beginning from being taken out of the category of indirect taxation to which it inherently belonged."
 240 U.S. 112 (1916).